-To understand B.C.’s Black history, connect past and present
+To understand B.C.’s Black history, connect past and present in Canada

 By Carolyn Ali

 If you don’t know much about Black history in British Columbia, you’re not alone.
 “The general level of awareness of Black history in BC is really low,” says Dr. Handel Kashope Wright.
 A cultural studies scholar at the University of British Columbia, Dr. Wright is the co-editor of the forthcoming book, Black British Columbia: Past and Present.